Preventing conflicts and tackling Early School Leaving

 - Learn how to involve parent and stakeholders to tackle ESL in a more effective way;

-- Get an insight and exchange bets practices about establishing anti-Bullying Procedures and Codes of Behaviour at school;
+- Get an insight and exchange best practices about establishing anti-Bullying Procedures and Codes of Behaviour at school;

 - Get to know case studies that could be used and integrated in a real course;